AdaCore/gnatstudio/docs/users_guide/menus.rst

 * :menuselection:`Find --> Find...`

    Open the search dialog.
-If you have selected the preference Search/Preserve Search Context, the same context will be selected, otherwise the context is reset depending on the active window
+If you have selected the preference Search/Preserve search context, the same context will be selected, otherwise the context is reset depending on the active window

    Shortcut: Ctrl+F